Medical expert of the article

 Forecast

-The prognosis depends on the severity, availability of competent treatment and the child's ability to recover.
-In most cases, children struggle with symptoms of anxiety until reaching adulthood and longer.
-Nevertheless, with the early onset of treatment, many children learn how to control their fear.
+The prognosis depends on the severity, availability of competent treatment, and the child's ability to recover.
+In most cases, children struggle with anxiety symptoms well into adulthood and beyond.
+However, with early treatment, many children learn how to control their fear.